Freezing rain and snow snarl travel in Pacific Northwest - KTVZ

 PORTLAND, Ore.
 (AP) — Heavy snow, freezing rain and sleet have disrupted travel across the Pacific Northwest, causing widespread flight cancellations and delays and creating dangerous driving conditions in the region stretching from Vancouver, Canada, down through Washington state and Oregon.

-The agency also warned that long delays caused by heavy snow are “plaguing” U.S. 26 over Mount Hood.
+The agency warned that long delays caused by heavy snow were also “plaguing” U.S. 26 over Mount Hood.

-Heavier snow is expected in the northern Cascades in Washington state.
-A foot of snow could fall on parts of the mountain range in King, Snohomish, Pierce and Lewis Counties, according to the National Weather Service, which has warned of “very difficult travel.”
+In Washington, heavy snow in parts of the Cascades closed two of the main roadways across the state on Tuesday.

-Multiple spinouts have shut down traffic in both directions at Snoqualmie Pass, a mountain pass on I-90 about 50 miles east of Seattle, the Washington Department of Transportation said.
+Multiple spinouts shut down traffic in both directions at Snoqualmie Pass, a mountain pass on Interstate 90 about 50 miles (80 kilometers) east of Seattle.
+Northeast of Seattle, U.S. Highway 2 over Stevens Pass was also closed in both directions because of multiple collisions, the Washington Department of Transportation said.

-The agency has deployed plows to major thoroughfares across the region and said its maintenance crews will be working through the night for the next several days.
+The agency said it has deployed plows to major thoroughfares across the region and said its maintenance crews will be working through the night for the next several days.

-Snow was falling Tuesday morning in the Seattle area, where the National Weather Service has issued a winter weather advisory including a forecast for wet snow that’s set to last until mid-afternoon.
+In Vancouver, Canada, authorities at the city’s YVR airport said the conditions have resulted in an “unprecedented number of cancelled flights,” adding that cancellations and delays “will persist for the majority of scheduled flights” and that de-icing operations will continue to be necessary.

-The conditions have impacted air traffic, with 191 flights canceled and 154 delayed at Seattle-Tacoma International as of 12:30 p.m., according to online tracker FlightAware.
-The airport said de-icing operations are in effect.
+At Seattle-Tacoma International Airport, 195 flights had been canceled and 295 delayed as of 3:20 p.m., according to online tracker FlightAware.
+Earlier in the day, the airport said de-icing operations were in effect.

+Areas north of Seattle received heavy snowfall.
+About 90 miles (145 kilometers) north of the city, in and around Bellingham, people were shoveling sidewalks and driveways, as well as sledding and cross-country skiing, after about a foot (30 centimeters) of snow fell in some places.

+In Oregon, officials are preparing for frigid temperatures that have been forecasted for later in the week.